tfsojon/richinsql-blog/content/post/2019-07-23-performing-a-database-upgrade-with-dbatools.md

 ### Change The Name

-To make sure that the old database couldn&#8217;t be confused when the staging database is moved back, I renamed it but left the database in the instance set to offline, my theory here was that I could use it as part of the rollback plan.
+To make sure that the old database couldn't be confused when the staging database is moved back, I renamed it but left the database in the instance set to offline, my theory here was that I could use it as part of the rollback plan.

 ```
     Rename-DbaDatabase -SqlInstance servera -SqlCredential $cred -Database VegetableGarden -DatabaseName "dbatools_&lt;DBN&gt;_&lt;DATE&gt;" -FileGroupName "dbatools_&lt;FGN&gt;" | Set-DbaDbState -Offline